stesie/kafka-talk-en/talk.md

 # Number of Partitions

 * (extremely) hard to change
-* use many enouch so you can scale
+* use enough so you can scale
 * number should be divisible by number of consumers without rest
-  otherwise imbalance of load
+  ...otherwise imbalance of load
 * usually like 12 or 40

 <!--v-->

-# Log Compaction
+# Retention Policy

 * what happens to "old" messages?
+* default: eliminate after 7d
 * two "types" of messages
    * Event Stream
    * Aggregated Data
-* Log Compaction eliminates old messages with the same key
+* Log Compaction: eliminate old messages with same key

 <!--v-->